Holiday weight gain is a common concern for many adults.

-Sedentary activities, such as sitting on the couch watching sports, are common holiday traditions for many families.
+Sedentary activities, such as sitting on the couch watching TV, are common holiday traditions for many families.

-You can also be active during the holidays by signing up for a workplace or community fitness competition or event.
-Running races are popular options.
+You can also stay active during the holidays by signing up for a workplace or community fitness event.
+Races are popular options.

 During the holiday season, unhealthy snacks like cookies and other goodies tend to be available for you to take as you please.

-When treats are easy to access, unnecessary snacking or grazing is more likely to occur.
+When treats are easy to access, you’re more likely to snack unnecessarily.

-You can overcome these situations by being mindful of your snacking habits.
-If you find yourself snacking just because there's food available — and not because you're hungry — then it's best to avoid snacking altogether.
+Try to be mindful of your snacking habits.
+If you find yourself munching just because there's food around — and not because you're hungry — it's best to avoid snacking altogether.

-When the holidays arrive, it can be easy to overdo it on your portion sizes.
+When the holidays arrive, it can be easy to overload your plate.

-Those who eat larger-than-recommended portions tend to gain weight more easily than those who don't (4).
+Those who eat larger portions tend to gain weight more easily than those who don't ().

-The best way to overcome this is to weigh and measure your food, or eat off smaller plates, which is discussed more below.
+The best way to overcome this is to control portion sizes or use smaller plates.

-People are often rushed and on the go throughout the holiday season, which frequently leads to multitasking during meals.
+People are often in a rush during the holiday season, which frequently leads to multitasking during meals.

-To prevent this from happening, eat mindfully without distractions, including work and electronics.
+To prevent this, eat mindfully and minimize distractions — including work and electronics.

-Another way to eat mindfully is to eat slowly and chew your food thoroughly, which will allow you to better recognize your body's signals of fullness and consume fewer calories (7).
+Try to chew slowly and thoroughly, which will allow you to better recognize your body's fullness signals and consume fewer calories ().

 It can also be helpful to take a few deep breaths before you start eating.
 This can induce relaxation and help you keep your full attention on your plate, rather than your to-do list.

-Sleep deprivation is quite common during the holidays, and it may cause weight gain.
+Sleep deprivation, which is quite common during the holidays, may cause weight gain.

 Additionally, inadequate sleep has been linked to lower metabolism.
-This is believed to be due to alterations in your circadian rhythm, which is known as the biological clock that regulates many bodily functions (10, 14).
+This may be caused by alterations in your circadian rhythm — a biological clock that regulates many of your bodily functions (, ).

 Keeping up with the demands of the holidays can be stressful.

-Those who are stressed commonly have high levels of cortisol, a hormone that's released in response to stress.
-Chronically high cortisol levels may cause weight gain, as they have been linked to greater food intake (15, 16).
+Stressed individuals commonly have high levels of cortisol, a hormone that's released in response to stress.
+Chronically high cortisol levels may cause weight gain, as they have been linked to greater food intake (, ).

-For these reasons, it's important to keep stress levels under control throughout the entire year, but especially during the holidays when you might be plagued with more tasks and surrounded by unhealthy foods.
+For these reasons, it's important to keep stress levels under control in general — but especially during the holidays, when you might be busy and surrounded by unhealthy foods.

-There are plenty of things you can do during the holidays to reduce stress.
-Some options include exercise, meditation, yoga and deep breathing.
+Plenty of techniques can help you reduce stress.
+Some options include exercise, meditation, yoga, and deep breathing.

-For these weight-management benefits, you should include at least 25–30 grams of protein in each meal (17).
+For these weight-management benefits, you should include at least 1 ounce (25–30 grams) of protein in each meal ().

-Good sources of protein include meat, poultry, fish and some plant foods like beans and quinoa.
-Ensure your holiday meals include a serving or two of these foods to reduce the likelihood of overindulgence.
+Good sources of protein include meat, poultry, fish, and some plant foods like beans and quinoa.

 Fiber is another important nutrient that induces fullness.

 Unfortunately, many common holiday foods lack adequate amounts of fiber.
-Do your best to incorporate fiber-rich foods, such as vegetables, fruits, legumes, whole grains, nuts and seeds, into your meals.
+Do your best to eat fiber-rich foods, such as vegetables, fruits, legumes, whole grains, nuts, and seeds.

 Many people spend a lot of time cooking and baking during the holiday season.

-Surprisingly, this can lead to weight gain.
-That's because along with the cooking and baking comes taste testing, and even small bites of baked goods and holiday dishes can add up in calories.
+Unsurprisingly, this can lead to weight gain because it’s easy to taste-test your dishes.
+Even small bites of holiday dishes can add up in calories.

-Tasting your dishes can be important, especially if you are cooking for others, but a small bite of less than a teaspoon is probably more than enough.
+Tasting your dishes can be important, especially if you’re cooking for others — but a tiny bite is probably more than enough.

-This way, you can be sure you'll have something to eat that aligns with your weight goals.
+However, you have control over what you consume.
+One simple trick is to bring your own healthy dish to share.
+This way, you can guarantee you'll have something to eat that aligns with your weight goals.

-Instead of eating every treat in sight, it can be helpful to focus on your favorites.
-Eat the ones you really want and ditch the rest.
+Instead of eating every treat in sight, just focus on your favorites and ditch the rest.

-Another trick is to savor the desserts you do indulge in, which may leave you feeling more satisfied and less likely to overdo dessert.
+Another trick is to savor the desserts you do indulge in, simply taking the time to eat them slowly — which may leave you feeling more satisfied and less likely to overdo it.

-These beverages can contribute a significant amount of sugar and empty calories to your diet, which can cause weight gain (24).
+These drinks can contribute a significant amount of sugar and empty calories to your diet, which can cause weight gain ().

-Dinner parties and potlucks are common occasions during the holiday season.
+Dinner parties and potlucks are common during the holiday season.

-While people often think of these as diet disasters, they don’t have to be if you eat from a smaller plate.
+But these celebrations don’t have to wreck your diet if you eat from a smaller plate.

 - Add dried fruit instead of chocolate chips or candies.

-- Use cooking methods such as baking, steaming or grilling instead of frying
+- Use cooking methods like baking, steaming, or grilling instead of frying.

 - Use club soda or sparkling water in place of sweetened beverages.